 Site icon Downton Abbey Cooks | Gilded Age Cooks

-Written by Darren McGrady in 2007, he was a Chef to the Royal Family during the Diana years, starting shortly after her marriage to Prince Charles, and served as her personal chef until her untimely death.
+Darren McGrady shares the recipe in his book Eating Royally: Recipes and Remembrances from a Palace Kitchen.
+He was a Chef to the Royal Family during the Diana years, starting shortly after her marriage to Prince Charles, and served as her personal chef until her untimely death.

 Print